Create a Custom Application Form

 The "Edit Form" window will open

-Indicate if the EEO form should be required by all new positions
+Enter a description of the form.
+Indicate if form is required by all new positions.

 You can choose between five question types.
 See below for a description of the available question types.